Skip to content

 Scenario

 Send within 24 hours of the pricing call.
-Reply in the existing thread so the subject inherits the 'Re:' open-rate lift.
+Reply in the existing thread so the conversation stays in one searchable place for everyone copied.

 To